A simple overview of salary sacrifice for employers.

 What is salary sacrifice (also known as salary exchange)?

-The employee chooses how much they want to exchange, and this is deducted from their gross salary.
+The employee will contribute the minimum contribution, and this is deducted from their gross salary.
 You as the employer then pay this amount into the employee’s pension scheme as an employer contribution.

-Making pension contributions in this way also reduces the amount of National Insurance (NI) contributions you and your employees pay - even though the pension contributions remain the same!
+Making pension contributions in this way also reduces the amount of National Insurance (NI) contributions you and your employees pay.

 Benefits to you, the employer